toicodedoec/spring-boot-angular2/README.md

 3. hibernate (as JPA implementation)
 4. mysql
 5. using ng2-completer (https://github.com/oferh/ng2-completer) for auto-complete-box
-6. package the service as war to deploy in standalone Tomcat server
+6. create profiles in pom to package the service as war to deploy in standalone Tomcat server or as jar to run in embedded server

 # Structure